Sobaka12345/frameless_window_qt/README.md

 OR
 configure_windows_default.bat debug
 ```
-Depending on your system it will generate either a makefile or a VS solution
+Depending on your system it will generate either a makefile or a VS solution.
 Environment information is located in conan/\*_profile_\*.txt files